irchelp/irchelp.github.io/clients/reviewing/index.md

 		server
 	* Must deal with unsupported or malformed CTCP requests gracefully
 	* Must be designed to avoid buffer overflows from remote clients.
+	* SASL or TLS client certificate support on compatible servers.
 	++ Should select DCC ports randomly
 	++ Should warn on potentially malicious DCC requests (DCC to loopback chargen port anyone?)